Learn / Guides / SaaS startup guide

 Product/market-fit is a two-way street

-If you are an early-stage startup in need of cash, you might be tempted to say “yes” and build things to get more paying customers, but that’s not necessarily a good idea.
+If you are an early-stage startup in need of cash, you might be tempted to say “yes” and build new features to get more paying customers, but that’s not necessarily a good idea.
+To build a sustainable company, short-term revenue is not the business metric you should be targeting and measuring yourself against.
 As a general rule, know that you can’t please everyone, so you should not try to.

 In practical terms, this means: don’t act upon feedback such as “I like/don’t like this” or “I want/don’t want that”.
 Don’t launch into developing a feature just because somebody asked you to.
 Don’t blindly accept customers who are a bad fit.

-Similarly, if or when the time comes for you to make radical changes to your SaaS, be transparent: you should never force major changes upon your existing customerswithout informing them first.
+Similarly, if or when the time comes for you to make radical changes to your business model, be transparent: you should never force major changes upon your existing customers without informing them first.
 There are companies like Basecamp who, having outgrown their market and wanting to go after a new one, built three different versions of their product so customers could move if they wanted to, not because they had to.
 You won’t have to follow their example and maintain all your past products, but transparency in communicating your future roadmap and changes ahead will always be key.

 Use one-on-one interviews to get to know your customers.